-The Owings family is etched into Bath County history with the Bourbon Furnace and namesake of Owingsville, but another member of the Owings bloodline has an intriguing tale of intrigue and romanticism.
-Tales of swashbuckling adventure and prestige have always held a certain fascination.
-The story of Cassandra Deye Cockey Owings Pradelles has all the markings of such adventure.
+The Owings family is etched into Bath County history with the Bourbon Furnace and namesake of Owingsville, but another member of the Owings bloodline has an intriguing tale of mystery and romanticism.
+Tales of swashbuckling adventure and prestige have always held a certain fascination, and the story of Cassandra Deye Cockey Owings Pradelles has all the markings of such adventure.

 The couple moved to France soon afterward and started a family which would eventually consist of ten children.
 During the French Revolution, the family fled France and came back to the United States, first in Baltimore, then in Philadelphia around 1795.